GhostWxre/Info/README.md

 There's always something new to learn, and never believe you've mastered something.
 **Never** have an ego in development, because there's always someone better than you!

+**Anything** I release has been released only because:
+1. The time for holding onto certain projects has lost its shine or was only relevant during that time frame
+2. Made something far better and what you're looking at were pretty much temporary / scrap versions (lol)
+3. It may come in useful to you regardless of the time frame and/or relevance
+4. Not worth gatekeeping even if you're just a muppet
 ---

-## 🚫 To All the Skids, Leechers, and Incompetent Retards:
+## 🚫 To All the Skids, Leechers, and Incompetent Retards looking to contact me:

 - I am **not** your teacher, so don't expect me to hold your hand or help you in any way.
 - I am **not** your friend, nor will I ever be.
-- Anything you're looking for here will not be of help to you. **Your IQ is too low for this.**
+- Most stuff you're looking for here will not be of help to you. **Your IQ is too low for this!**
+- Get ignored 🤷

 ---